-We provide the sizes of optimal second-order cone representations for trivariate weighted geometric mean inequalities $x_1^{s_1}x_2^{s_2}x_3^{s_3}\ge x_{4}^{\hat{s}}$ with $\hat{s}\le15$ in Table \ref{tb2}, which are obtained with the brute force algorithm (Algorithm~\ref{sec5:alg3}).
+We provide the sizes of optimal simple second-order cone representations for trivariate weighted geometric mean inequalities $x_1^{s_1}x_2^{s_2}x_3^{s_3}\ge x_{4}^{\hat{s}}$ with $\hat{s}\le15$ in Table \ref{tb2}, which are obtained with the brute-force algorithm (Algorithm~\ref{sec5:alg3}).

-According to Table \ref{tb2}, we emphasis that the four heuristic algorithms produce optimal second-order cone representations for all trivariate weighted geometric mean inequalities $x_1^{s_1}x_2^{s_2}x_3^{s_3}\ge x_{4}^{\hat{s}}$ with $\hat{s}\le15$ but $4$ instances corresponding to $(s_1,s_2,s_3)=(5,4,3)$, $(7,3,2)$, $(6,5,3)$, $(11,2,1)$, respectively.
-For $(s_1,s_2,s_3)=(5,4,3)$, $(7,3,2)$ and $(11,2,1)$, the four heuristic algorithms yield second-order cone representations of size $5$, while the optimal size is $4$; for $(s_1,s_2,s_3)=(6,5,3)$, {\tt GreedyCommone} and {\tt TraversalCommone} yield second-order cone representations of size $6$, and {\tt GreedyPowertwo} and {\tt TraversalPowertwo} yield second-order cone representations of size $5$, while the optimal size is $4$.
+According to Table \ref{tb2}, we emphasize that the four heuristic algorithms produce optimal simple second-order cone representations for all trivariate weighted geometric mean inequalities $x_1^{s_1}x_2^{s_2}x_3^{s_3}\ge x_{4}^{\hat{s}}$ with $\hat{s}\le15$ but $4$ instances corresponding to $(s_1,s_2,s_3)=(5,4,3)$, $(7,3,2)$, $(6,5,3)$, $(11,2,1)$, respectively.
+For $(s_1,s_2,s_3)=(5,4,3)$, $(7,3,2)$ and $(11,2,1)$, the four heuristic algorithms yield simple second-order cone representations of size $5$, while the optimal size is $4$; for $(s_1,s_2,s_3)=(6,5,3)$, {\tt GreedyCommone} and {\tt TraversalCommone} yield simple second-order cone representations of size $6$, and {\tt GreedyPowertwo} and {\tt TraversalPowertwo} yield simple second-order cone representations of size $5$, while the optimal size is $4$.